ricardouseche/ricardouseche.dev/docs/_posts/2021-08-12-google-iot-core.markdown

 It's 2021.
 Everything is connected to the internet.
 Data is collected in a multitude of ways, all of the time.
 Your fridge just pushed a notification about milk running out.

-The Internet of Things (IoT) is a large network of internet-connected devices that possess the capability of gathering and sharing .
+The Internet of Things (IoT) is a large network of internet-connected devices that possess the capability of gathering and sharing information.
 Year after year the list of *things* that make up this network grows, and now you are able to buy a variety of items with these capabilities.
 Yes, even a fridge.

 However, on the other end of the spectrum, we've got devices like microcontrollers that are the size of a stick of gum, yet pack a powerful feature set.
 One of these is the [ESP8266](https://en.wikipedia.org/wiki/ESP8266), which brings Wi-Fi, GPIO pins, I2S/I2C and more in an affordable and pleasant to work with package.